alexey-ernest/awesome-logger/README.md

 ![](Assets/AwesomeLogger-Architecture.png?raw=true)

-1. When a `Monitor Service` started its making a request to `Subscriptions API` to get subscription parameters for client machine.
+1. When a `Monitor Service` starts its makes a request to `Subscriptions API` to get subscription parameters for client machine.
 For security reasons `Subscriptions API` should use SSL to encrypt messages.
 Also, communication between client and API is protected with access token, which is specified in configuration files on both sides: for `Monitor Service` its an *AccessToken* in App.config, for `Subscriptions API` service its an *ExternalAccessToken* in Web.config.
 2. `Subscription API` executes query agains `Subscriptions DB` to find any subscription parmaeters for client machine.
 If there are any API sends them to client machine and `Monitor Service` starts parsing logs.
 3. If `Monitor Service` finds any match it emits special message *Pattern Match Found* to `Service Bus`.
 Connection between `Service Bus` and publishers/subscribers is encrypted and configured while installation process.
 4. One or many `Notification Services` listening to *Pattern Match Found* messages compete for message processing.
 If there are a lot of messages generated you can simple install more `Notification Services`.